 Suraj: I got involved with the hospitality sector as an apprentice chef in 2010 as I arrived in Sydney in 2009 from the land of Mount Everest; Nepal and become passionate about this industry when I received the Tourism Minister’s Student Achiever Award 2010 in Australia.
 Then, following my passion for food, I thought of my root cuisine and ways to promote it.
 Meanwhile, I studied food media in Sydney, then gradually taking various jobs in the hospitality industry.
 Eventually, I began to understand the importance of food in tourism and became determined to establish Nepal as a food hub from means of food tourism.

 WFTA: What are your top 3 favorite food/beverage destinations and why do you like them?

-2. Asia: In Asia, I really want to go Japan to observe how precisely the Japanese prepare their food.
-Bad eating is really impossible there and being chef, I am watching Japanese cooking influences on the top chefs today.
+2. Asia: In Asia, I really want to go to Japan to observe how precisely the Japanese prepare their food.
+Bad eating is really impossible there and being a chef, I am watching Japanese cooking influences on the top chefs today.

 3. Southeast Asia: Really nowadays, cuisines from Southeast Asia, Malaysian, Thai, Vietnamese, Filipino and Singaporean are attracting me as they are so delicious and have great stories to tell.

 And another favourite destination is my own Nepal’s many parts.
 I really want to go every corner of the Nepal and search of food stories and find the mysteries.

 WFTA: Why did you join the World Food Travel Association?

 As this organisation is the leading authority of food and travel, it was a great place to come and learn how to become food & travel expert and also how to create economic opportunities for destinations.
 I’m most excited about the opportunities to collaborate on projects together.